Local categories: a new framework for partiality: Cartesian local categories

 \begin{definition}~\cite[Section~4.1]{cockett:restrictionIII} The \textbf{restriction product} of two objects $A$ and $B$ in a restriction category $\X$ consists of an object $A\times B$ together with two total morphisms $\pi_A\colon A\times B\to A$ and $\pi_B\colon A\times B\to B$ such that for any pairs of morphisms $f\colon C\to A$ and $g\colon C\to B$, there exists a unique morphism $\<f,g\>\colon C\to A\times B$ rendering the following diagram

 commutative.
 In other words, $\<f,g\>$ is the unique morphism such that $\bar{\<f,g\>} =\bar f\bar g$ and also that $\<f,g\>\pi_A \leq f$ and $\< f,g \> \pi_B \leq g$. \end{definition}

 Thus, a Cartesian restriction category consists of a restriction category which admits a restriction terminal object and restriction products.

+\begin{example} The restriction categories of Examples~\ref{example:partial-set-restriction} and~\ref{example:open-restriction} are Cartesian.
+In both cases, the restriction terminal object coincide with the singleton set $\{\*\}$ and the restriction product of $A$ and $B$ is the Cartesian product $A\times B\=\{(a,b),a\in A,b\in B\}$.
+It is important to realize that, although $\{\*\}$ and $A\times B$ are a terminal object and the proper categorical product of $A$ and $B$ in the total subcategories, respectively, they are not in the full restriction category.
+For instance, the partial maps $f\colon\R\to\{\*\}$ and $g\colon\R\to\{\*\}$, respectively defined on $(-\infty,0)$ and $(0,\infty)$ are two distinct "terminal" maps. \end{example}

 To correctly define a Cartesian local category, we need to define the local analogue of restriction terminal objects and restriction products.
 To do so, we explain how restriction terminal objects and restriction products correspond to usual terminal objects and products in the local category $\L[\X]$.

 \begin{lemma} Let $\X$ be a restriction category.
 An object $\*$ of $\X$ is a restriction terminal object if and only if $(\*,\id_\*)$ is a terminal object in $\L[\X]$. \end{lemma} \begin{proof} Suppose that $\*$ is a restriction terminal object of $\X$.
 Consider an object $(A,a)$ of $\L[\X]$ and define the morphism $!_{(A,a)} \colon(A,a) \to (\*,\id_\*)$ as the composite $!_{(A,a)} = a!_A$.
 First, let us show that $!_{(A,a)}$ is well-defined: